 - Review the websites of the CDC and the OSHA daily for updates on steps to take during the outbreak.

-On April 28, 2009, OSHA placed on its website a special link on swine flu that references its “Guidance on Preparing Workplaces for an Influenza Pandemic” (Click here for the special link.).
+On April 28, 2009, OSHA placed on its website a special link on swine flu that references its “Guidance on Preparing Workplaces for an Influenza Pandemic”.
 OSHA lists a number of measures to protect employees in the event of a flu pandemic.
 In addition, OSHA recommends that employers develop pandemic flu plans specifically tailored to the needs of their worksites.
-The U.S. Department of Health and Human Services and the CDC have also posted a helpful checklist for companies to use as they prepare for the impact of a possible swine flu outbreak on their premises (Click here for the checklist.).
+The U.S. Department of Health and Human Services and the CDC have also posted a helpful checklist for companies to use as they prepare for the impact of a possible swine flu outbreak on their premises.

 For more information on implementing policies and procedures in your workforce to address potential health concerns, please contact your employment law counsel at Smith, Gambrell, & Russell, LLP.